andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 - High loss areas (≥8%) were sparse in the East Midlands and East of England.
 Both regions coincide with extensive areas of arable land cover, limiting the potential for considerable DW loss.
 <p align='left'><image src='images/heatmap/loss_heatmap.png' width=900></p>

-###### *Figure 4a: To reduce processing times, 25m raster cells were aggregated into 100m raster cells prior to running an 'r.neighbours' analysis in QGIS.
-Edge boundary effects, caused by null data in coastal regions, were minimised by setting the 'r.neighbours' analysis operation to 'average'.
-Additionally, the neighbourhood size was set to 51 to produce the resulting 5.1x5.1km window size for enhanced smoothing potential.*
+###### *Figure 4a: Shows the DW loss density (0-10%) in England and Wales between 1990 and 2024.
+Binary raster cells falling within a moving window were averaged using the ‘r.neighbors’ tool in QGIS.
+The results, illustrated in percentage form, show the proportional loss of area within a 5.1x5.1km area centred around a focal cell.
+For example, a 10% loss indicates a reduction in DW of 2.6 km².*

 ### Gain
 - Most of the landscape exhibited low-moderate levels of DW gain (0 ≤ x < 4%).
 Moderate-high gain areas (≥6%) were generally less abundant but common in most regions; the exception would be large parts of the Northwest and the East Midlands where these areas were absent.